Jarvlis/jarvlis-code-world/README.md

 ### Build from Source

-1. Clone the `gblog-template` branch of this repository `git clone -b gblog-template git@github.com:godruoyi/gblog.git`
+1. Clone the `main` branch of this repository.
 2. Execute `pnpm install` to install dependencies.
 3. Modify the `src/config.ts` file to what you want.
 4. Execute `pnpm run dev`: Starts a local development server with hot reloading enabled.